pingcap/blog/adding-built-in-functions-to-tikv.md

 ## How to add a MySQL built-in function to TiKV

-Now that you have an overview of how Coprocessor in TiDB/TiKV works, here’s how to contribute MySQL built-in functions to further strengthen TiKV’s coprocessing power!
+Now that you have an overview of how Coprocessor in TiDB/TiKV works, here's how to contribute MySQL built-in functions to further strengthen TiKV's coprocessing power!

 ### Step 1: Select a function for pushdown